 Include your family.
 Build on what you already have regarding exercise, eating, water intake, as well as how much time you have for yourself.
 The whole family can come up with different ideas about how to enhance meals, exercise, play time, and “alone time”.
 Frequently, it’s not about not doing what it takes, but realizing that you already do some of it.
 If your kids are in this new effort, they can go out and walk with you or do stretches with you.
 This can become family play time while doing something that is good for your body and lifestyle.
 You can also educate your kids on how to shop for and choose appropriate foods.

 These recommendations do not lead to immediate results, but over time your body will grow stronger and you will feel more in control of yourself.
 This is the beginning of life transformations that will provide you with the strength you need to accomplish your goals.
-This is the purpose of Omega Family Global, to support the community of amazing women who would like to birth a child for couples who cannot have children of their own.
+This is the purpose of Omega Family Surrogates, to support the community of amazing women who would like to birth a child for couples who cannot have children of their own.
 Having the appropriate BMI when becoming pregnant will enhance the opportunity for quick matching with Intended Parents and a fulfilling Surrogacy experience.